data-lessons/OpenRefine-nhcdata-lesson/_episodes/05-save-export.md

 By default OpenRefine is saving your project.
 If you close OpenRefine and open it up again, you'll see a list of your projects.
 You can click on any one of them to open it up again.

+### Subset Export

+Any time you have faceted the dataset, for example, and you have just the rows of interest in your current subset, you can export that subset.
+Say you found 10 rows with errors, you can then click `Export` > `Comma separated` and you will get a csv file with just those 10 rows in it in your *downloads* folder.
+Be sure to re-name it meaningfully.

 ### Exporting

 You can also export a project.
 This is helpful, for instance, if you wanted to send your raw data and cleaning steps to a collaborator, or share this information as a supplement to a publication.

 1. Click the `Export` button in the top right and select `Export project`.
 2. A `tar.gz` file will download to your default `Download` directory.
 The `tar.gz` extension tells you that this is a compressed file.